 Any student who has completed one term of residence in the Law School and who is in good academic standing may apply in writing to the Dean of Registration Services or to the Dean of Students for a leave of absence.
 The student should state the reasons for the leave of absence and the date of expected return to the Law School.
-Such applications will normally be granted for a period not to exceed two years (four terms) for J.D. students; LL.M. and J.S.D. students should check with the Dean of Graduate Legal Studies.
+Such applications will normally be granted for a period not to exceed two years (four terms) for J.D. students; LL.M. and J.S.D. students should check with the Office of Graduate Degree Programs.
 Unless otherwise specified, a student who is granted a leave of absence may return to the Law School at or before the end of such leave without making a formal application for re-admission, upon written notification to the Dean of Registration Services.

 Any student may request permission to withdraw from the Law School by notifying in writing the Dean of Registration Services or the Dean of Students.
 Once the request is approved, notification is sent to the Office of Financial Aid and the University Registrar.

 The university uses the term withdraw to formally indicate that a student has dropped or will drop all courses for a given term.
 Withdrawing from the university differs from dropping one or several classes within a given semester, because as long as a student retains at least one class, he or she is still considered to be registered for that semester.